This annual list of the best miscellaneous retail franchises was revised and updated on August 5, 2021.

 Ace Hardware stores carry a wide range of hardware and home improvement products, many of which are the company’s own brand.

-This company is currently ranked #13 (up from #19 last year) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1924 and franchising since 1976, the number of locations has continually expanded slowly but surely during the past nine years from 4,433 in 2009 to the current total of 5,068, of which 122 are company-owned and 633 are located outside the U.S.
+Founded in 1924 and franchising since 1976, the number of locations has continually expanded slowly but surely in recent years from 4,440 in 2011 to the current total of 5,385 (up from the previously reported total of 5,312), of which 194 are company-owned and 821 are located outside the U.S.

 Rent-A-Center is a franchise concept that allows customers to rent a wide range of products including furniture, appliances, and various electronics, such as computers, smartphones, televisions, home theater and audio systems, and video game consoles.
 The chain carries a variety of brand-name products, allowing customers to begin renting products without credit and without being locked into long-term contracts.
 Delivery, set-up, and product service is included and customers can cancel or upgrade systems and products at any time.